harveenchadha/bol/README.md

 # bol
-Open Source Speech To Text Engines
+Speech Recognition Library for Indic Languages

 ## Do Speech Recognition in 3 lines of code